eternalxlks/eternalxlks/README.md

 # Hi!
-I'm infinitexlks 👋
+I'm Infinite 👋
 <img src="https://github.com/eternalxlks/eternalxlks/blob/main/robotwaving.gif?raw=true" alt="robotwaving.gif"/>

 # [Join CodeOps-X!](https://github.com/CodeOps-X)
 - 😄 Pronouns: he/him/god/GOAT (haha)
-- - ⚡ Fun fact: I'm a Dragon Ball guy.
+-  ⚡ Fun fact: I'm a Dragon Ball guy.
 - 🧠 And if for some reason, you ever want to see your exact location, use this!
 [Location Finder!(Latitude and Longitude only!)](https://infinitexlks.github.io/FindYourLocation/)
 - 🍿 If your bored, you could always fidget with 2D-Minecraft!
 And when you fill out the space, just reload and you start fresh!
 (It's actally very bugged but works on Mobile) [The Game](https://infinitexlks.github.io/2D-Minecraft/)
 - 🐍 If you belive you are getting hacked, use this!
 (Refer to the [README](https://github.com/eternalxlks/HackDetector) for full knowledge on how it works.)
 [The Hack Detector](https://infinitexlks.github.io/HackDetector/)